 Why Serial Numbers?

-By knowing your SAP serial number status using serial number management in SAP MM (Materials Management) and other related SAP modules, great efficiencies can be realized by folks in all industries that require serialization.
-Here are some issues and common requirements across industries.
+By knowing your SAP serial number status using serial number management in SAP MM - Materials Management - and CS - Customer Service and other related SAP modules, great efficiencies can be realized in all industries that require serialization.
+Here are some issues and common requirements across industries, and ideas on how to unlock some benefits.
+Benefits you can easily achieve if your organization uses SAP ECC or S/4HANA.

 What are some of the problems with managing Equipment Serial Numbers and the benefits of solving them: